Barisan Sosialis: Merger issue

-Option A won the majority, with the Barisan defeated.
+Option A won the majority, with BS defeated.

 Reasons for decline

 Operation Coldstore

 Tunku Abdul Rahman was worried about the impact of Singapore's leftist influence in a unified Malaysia.
 He demanded that Singapore's political opposition be arrested as a condition of merger.
 The PAP was hesitant about the arrests as they could damage the PAP's popularity in Singapore.
 However, the Brunei Revolt of 8 December 1962 gave the PAP a 'heaven sent opportunity' to justify the arrests.
-The Barisan's open support of the Brunei revolt gave the PAP an excuse that the arrests were to prevent possible communist subversion and safeguard the security and safety in Singapore.
+The BS's open support of the Brunei revolt gave the PAP an excuse that the arrests were to prevent possible communist subversion and safeguard the security and safety in Singapore.

 On 2 February 1963, the ISC launched a crackdown against leftists and their supports.
 Under the action, code-named Operation Coldstore, 107 people including political, trade unionists and student leaders who had shown support for the Brunei Revolt were detained.
-Among those detainees, half of them were Barisan central leaders.
-Operation Coldstore was a fatal blow to the Barisan.
+Among those detainees, half of them were BS central leaders.
+Operation Coldstore was a fatal blow to BS.

-Operation Coldstore almost paralysed the Barisan because of the detention of its major leaders including Lim Chin Siong.
-However, remaining Barisan leaders did not give up their struggle.
-On 22 April 1963, Lee Siew Choh and remaining Barisan activists launched the "City Hall Battle".
-They marched from the Barisan's headquarter in Victoria Street to the steps of City Hall to protest the mass arrests in February and presented a petition to the Prime Minister in protest against the 'ill treatment' of the detainees.
+Operation Coldstore almost paralysed BS because of the detention of its major leaders including Lim Chin Siong.
+However, remaining BS leaders did not give up their struggle.
+On 22 April 1963, Lee Siew Choh and remaining BS activists launched the "City Hall Battle".
+They marched from the BS's headquarter in Victoria Street to the steps of City Hall to protest the mass arrests in February and presented a petition to the Prime Minister in protest against the 'ill treatment' of the detainees.
 The protest was put down and seven party leaders including Lee Siew Choh were arrested.